shellhue/HHListKit/README.md

 If autoupdate is enabled, insert/delete/update cell model will be synchronized to UI automaticaly.
 Except that updated model should be marked needs reload handly.
 Just like above.

-If autoupdate is not enabled, 'performUpdate' should be called on the list wrapper.
+If autoupdate is not enabled, `performUpdate` should be called on the list wrapper.
 And updated model should be marked needs reload handly as well.

 You can see the completed project in the Demo project.